lettier/lettier.github.io/posts/2017-02-25-matrix-inverse-purescript.markdown

 ## Project setup

-Before we can begin developing we will need to set up our project with all of its files and dependencies.
+Before we begin developing, we need to set up our project with all of its files and dependencies.

 ### File structure